Srujan0798/Rest-iN-U/DEPLOYMENT.md

-Dharma Realty - Deployment Guide
+REST-iN-U - Deployment Guide
-This guide covers deploying the Dharma Realty platform to production environments.
+This guide covers deploying the REST-iN-U platform to production environments.
 Table of Contents
 Architecture Overview
 Prerequisites